DougAnderson444/ardag/README.md

 ## Integrated API

-The above API calls are intended for `ipld-car-txs` and `ardag` to be used separately.
+The above API calls are intended for `ipld-car-txs` and `ardag` to be used separately for single ArDags.
+If you're dealing with many different ArDag owners, you will want to keep them separate by creating an instance for each ArDag.
+ArDag will track each owner's rootCID for you, so you can easily get tag by owner.

+If the ArDag owner uses a name service, you can use [NameTag](https://github.com/DougAnderson444/ardag-nametag-loader) to simplify things even further.

 For convenience, they've also been integrated together in the below API through an "ArDag Instance".

 ### getInstance